RosariaFini/1stMilestoneProject/README.md

  * Feature 5 – Allow users to know the people behind the product which helps to develop trust in the brand.
 A call to action will direct users to the dedicate page.

- * Feature 6 – Allow users to pick up missed information by reading a footer section that goes straight to the point.
+ * Feature 6 – Allow users to pick up missed informations by reading a footer section that goes straight to the point.
 Here the user will be able to read a brief story about the brand, get to know the range of different classes by clicking on the links provided, know the contact info, and finally be able to subscirbe to the newsletter and discover the social pages.

  * Feature 7 – By viewing the contact page the user immediately all the useful information such as conctact info and opening hours, as well as the opportunity to getin touch by filling the form provided.

  * Feature 8 - By viewing the timetable page the user will get to know the different range of classes offered and will be able to book by simply clicking the "book" button.

+ * Feature 9 – If a user click on the Navbar Brand, it take them back to the homepage.

+ * Feature 10 – Hover animations have been used on the Icons to display the features of DY to improve UX.

  ### Future Features To Implement